Why do I have to pay Association Fees?

 What don't we do?

 HLNM does not manage apartments, office, industrial, or retail commercial buildings.
+We are not a jack of all trades, master of none - we are professional specialists excelling in HOA management.
 We also do not manage individual rental units or participate in the leasing or sale of property.

 What are the Governing Documents?

 The "Governing Documents" for your Association are the Articles of Incorporation, Bylaws, Declaration of Covenants, Conditions and Restrictions plus any other Rules and Regulations, Resolutions or guidelines that have been established by the Board of Directors.

 Where can I get a copy of the Governing Documents?

 You received a copy at, or prior to, closing on your home.
 Most of our communities also place a copy of their Governing Documents on their website, however, if your community does not have the documents available online you can also obtain a copy through our offices.
 Finally, your Governing Documents are recorded instruments so they are also available through the County in which your Association is located.